A Brief History of Cannabis Modern Cannabis Use

 CBD is a non-toxic substance that doesn’t make people feel high (non-euphoric).
 Side effects of CBD are minimal when compared to comparable medications that may be used to treat symptoms.
 The experiences range from patient to patient, some of the potential side effects include dry mouth, nausea and light-headedness.

 CBD has a vast amount of therapeutic potential which is why it’s proving so common on a global scale.
-To name a few, it has anti-inflammatory antioxidant, anticonvulsant, antibacterial, appetite stimulant, antipsychotic, antitumoral, immunomodulator, anti-diabetic, anti-psoriatic, anti-ischemic, antiproliferative, bone stimulant and neuro-protective properties.
+To name a few, CBD oil is used as an anti-inflammatory antioxidant, anticonvulsant, antibacterial, appetite stimulant, antipsychotic, antitumoral, immunomodulator, anti-diabetic, anti-psoriatic, anti-ischemic, antiproliferative, bone stimulant and neuro-protective properties.

 Due to its expansive therapeutic window, it’s effective in managing symptoms across a variety of conditions and indications.

 All cannabis products used for therapeutic means require a medical prescription in Australia.
-Therefore, buying CBD online is illegal.
+Therefore, buying CBD oil in Australia online without a prescription is illegal.

 Taking that aside for a second, this argument comes down to a very simple question, do know what you are buying?
-When Medical Cannabis oils are commercially manufactured, medications need to adhere to very strict quality standards of manufacturing.
+When CBD oil and medical cannabis oils are commercially manufactured, medications need to adhere to very strict quality standards of manufacturing.
 This leads to consistency which is imperative when using any substance as a medicine.

 Consistency is highly unlikely with black market products and there are no regulations associated which mean you could be buying literally anything.
 There are no guarantees regarding the stated cannabinoid content on any product and there could also be the use of harmful contaminants such as heavy metals, bacteria, fungus, viruses, herbicides, or pesticides.

-The TGA is aware of false claims made by some US and other International companies supplying products containing (or claiming to contain) CBD (Cannabidiol) and they are working hard to minimise this to protect the safety and wellbeing of Australian patients.
+The TGA is aware of false claims made by some companies in Australia, the USA and other countries supplying products including CBD oil containing (or claiming to contain) CBD (Cannabidiol) and they are working hard to minimise this to protect the safety and wellbeing of Australian patients.

 Considerations when taking CBD Oil

-Most prescribed cannabis oils are meant to be swallowed.
-Sometimes, these can also be made to be absorbed in the mouth, or under the tongue.
+Most prescribed cannabis oils and CBD oils are meant to be swallowed.
+Sometimes, medications can also be made to be absorbed in the mouth, or under the tongue.

 Because the oils can contain other plant compounds, most commonly ones called terpenes, they can have a strong smell or taste that may take some time getting used to.
 Different formulations, or brands, of CBD oil, may have varying amounts of these terpenes.